nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 There are 3 main entities in JARVIS - Students, Tasks and Lessons.

-- Student entity: Represents a student of the user
+- Student entity: Represents a student of the TA
-- Task entity: Represents a task (to be) completed by the user
+- Task entity: Represents a task (to be) completed by the TA
-- Lesson entity: Represents a lesson (to be) conducted by the user.
+- Lesson entity: Represents a lesson (to be) conducted by the TA

 JARVIS takes in user input via Command Line Interface (CLI) commands.
 These CLI commands can be categorised into 4 main types - Basic, Student, Task and Lesson commands.

 - Basic commands: General-purpose commands that are not tied to a single entity (e.g. a command used to exit the app)
 - Student commands: Used for managing Student entities (e.g. adding/deleting students)
 - Task commands: Used for managing Task entities (e.g. marking tasks as completed)
-- Lesson commands: Used for managing Lesson entities (e.g. recording attendance for a lesson).
+- Lesson commands: Used for managing Lesson entities (e.g. recording attendance for a lesson)

 To execute a command, type it into the command box and press Enter.
-Refer to [Quick start](#quick start) for an illustration of this.
+Refer to [Quick start](#quick-start) for an illustration of this.

 Commands have to be written in the correct format to be used.
 The format for each command is specified using the convention below.